Driante/RandomCompressedCoding/papers/Methods.md

 - Nevertheless data shows that in deeper regions of the brain, neurons does not always have a simple selectivity profile.
 For example, data from lalazar and Abbott shows that tuning curves of neurons in motor cortex may arise from random connectivity and possess an high degree of irregularity inside the same population.

-- A more structured  example is the coding schemes of grid cells.
+- A more structured  example is the coding scheme of grid cells.
 Grid cells encode the position of the animal by mean of a set of phases in a set of different periods.
 This coding scheme introduce high ambiguity at single cell level, but at level of population overcome the performance of classical coding schemes.

-- Overall, heterogeneity and irregularities may improve the population code, but also introduce higher levels of ambiguity that can lead to disruptive errors when the population size is finite.
+- Heterogeneity and irregularities may improve the population code, but also introduce higher levels of ambiguity that can lead to disruptive errors when the population size is finite.

 - Generally, a coding scheme must find a compromise between two instances.
 From one side, resources should be optimized and the information should be compressed and represented with few neurons.
 On the other hand, neurons are noisy channels and the neural code should be error-correcting.